 Also commenting, Olabanjo Alimi, Corporate Development Lead, ENYO Retail and Supply said, “Velox was conceived out of the need to create a gateway to the ENYO ecosystem of products and services by leveraging a convenient and controlled technological solution.
 Last year, our pilot scheme which was launched successfully demonstrated the pertinence of this solution and its prospective value to customers.
 Velox has proven to be a safe, simple and convenient way of managing not only one’s fuel expenses but also purchasing other products and services provided by Enyo fuel stations across Nigeria”.

 Assuring a safe experience for customers, Velox is secured with data encryption technology to protect customers’ information and funds from unauthorized access.
-This is in addition to customer’s PIN to deliver an extra layer of protection.
+This is in addition to a customer’s PIN to deliver an extra layer of protection.
 The Velox system also allows automatic communication between customer’s Velox account & card, the Velox POS as well as the dispensing pump for very minimal human intervention in the fueling process hereby reducing human error and theft.

 With Velox, Enyo’s customers can now experience a simpler and smoother process with access to all their transactional information along with frequent invoicing and monthly statements either on the Velox platform or emailed to them.
 In addition, they’re supplied with a comprehensive transaction history that details vehicles fuel consumption and route costs.
 This details information such as the service station used, date, time of purchase and odometer reading.
 Most importantly, it provides alerts to any purchases that customers have not pre-approved in their customized selection.